Katsina (city): Economy

 The state's economy will be developed based on agriculture and solid minerals exploitation to create jobs and wealth through the utilization and mobilization of natural and human resources.

 Geography

-The capital of Katsina Emirate, Katsina, is situated 7 miles south of the Niger border in northern Nigeria.
+The capital of Katsina Emirate, Katsina, is situated 11.3 km south of the Niger border in northern Nigeria.
 With over 500,000 people, Katsina is a major hub for the manufacturing of steel, textiles, and agricultural products.
 The city is home to a diversified cultural life as well as intriguing architecture, like as mosques and historic city walls.

 Desertification

 Desertification, caused by climate change and human activities, poses a significant environmental challenge in Katsina State, affecting socio-economic life and hindering basic human needs.

 Flood

 Water went away in Katsina City during a flood, causing two people to be swept away from their homes in the nearby town of Sabon Ungwa.

 Climate

 According to the Köppen climate classification system, Katsina has a hot semi-arid climate, abbreviated BSh on climate maps.